viktoriamahrberg/fashion-news-board/README.md

 ### Databases

-The app is built with Django *User* model as authentication system to register users with email, username and password.
+The app is built on two models, Post and Comment which allows users to comment to a post

+Djangos built in library *Allauth* was used to manage users to login, logout and create account.

+In the back-end admin panel, the admin can view displayed posts, search by *title* and *content* and filter posts by date_published.

 allauth......